nastyasimpson/Emotion_Detection_Elections/README.md

 ### The Code
 `src` </br>
 `emotion_detector.py`
-Using NLTK Vectorize tweets corpus over vocabulary (hyper-parameter of CountVectorizer)that is set of unique words with calculated emotions weight per word.
+Using Sklearn CountVecorizor I vectorized the tweets corpus over vocabulary (hyper-parameter of CountVectorizer)that is set of unique words with calculated emotional composition from my additional data set of emotions and therir weight per word. <br/>
-`from sklearn.feature_extraction.text import CountVectorizer` Comparing index and columns of two dataframes to make sure they are identical.
+`from sklearn.feature_extraction.text import CountVectorizer`

+Comparing index and columns of two dataframes to make sure they are identical.
 But it is nice to check!
 Linear Algebra Magic :heart::
 <p align="left">